PointerBox

 Implementation requirements

-Authors can define custom background and border styles.
-The component allows for any colours to be used.
-Authors are responsible for choosing an appropriate background color that ensures sufficient text and non-text contrast for the pointer box content.
+• Authors can define custom background and border styles.
+The component allows for any colors to be used.
+Authors are responsible for choosing an appropriate background color that ensures sufficient text and non-text contrast for the pointer box content

 How to test the component